collab-uniba/Emotion_and_Polarity_SO/README.md

 where:

-* `-i file.csv`: the input file coded in **UTF-8 without BOM**, containing the input corpus- Please, not that gold label are required for each item in the dataset.
+* `-i file.csv`: the input file coded in **UTF-8 without BOM**, containing the input corpus.
+Please, note that gold label are required for each item in the dataset.
 The format of the input file is the following:

   ```
   id;label;text